teracow/googliser/README.md

 ---
 ###**Notes:**

 - To download 1,000 images, you need to be lucky enough to have Google actually find 1,000 results for your search term, and for those images to be available for download.
 I sometimes get more failed downloads than successful downloads (depending on what I'm searching for).
+In practice, I've never actually had Google return 1,000 results.
+Closest was about 986.

 - Only [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [JPG](https://en.wikipedia.org/wiki/JPEG) (& [JPEG](https://en.wikipedia.org/wiki/JPEG)), [GIF](https://en.wikipedia.org/wiki/GIF) and [PHP](https://en.wikipedia.org/wiki/PHP) files are available for download (at the moment).
 If **identify** (from ImageMagick) is installed, every downloaded file is checked to ensure that it is actually an image.
 Every file is renamed according to the image type determined by **identify**.
 If the ImageMagic package is not available, then no type checking occurs.

 - Every link that cannot be downloaded, or is outside the specified byte-size range, counts as a 'failure'.
-A good way to see lots of failures quickly is to specify a narrow byte-size range e.g. `--lower-size 12000 --upper-size 13000`.
+A good way to see lots of failures quickly is to specify a narrow byte-size range. e.g. `--lower-size 12000 --upper-size 13000`.

+- The search results count is determined by adding together the number of images required (default of 25) with the number of allowable failures (default is 40).
+But search results actually download in groups of 100.
+So, for the defaults shown, the script downloads the first group of 100.
+Then trims it so only the first 65 results are left.
+Then downloads these.
+Results can be shorter though depending on other factors such as URLs returned with invalid names, Google not sending many results from the requested search, etc...
+The results are only trimmed after dealing with these issues.
+It can also change between searches as Google don't always return the same results - even for identical searches.

 - Thumbnail gallery building can be disabled if not required (by using `-g --no-gallery`).
 As a guide, I built from 380 images (totalling 70MB) and created a single gallery image file that is 191MB with dimensions of 8,004 x 7,676 (61.4MP).
 This took **montage** 10 minutes to render on my old Atom D510 CPU :)